Are you struggeling with writing the abstract of your research paper?

 Your abstract is an important element of your journal paper as it summarises the main paper content.
 It plays a vital role in helping people to find your paper and in deciding to read it.
 Write your abstract after you finish all manuscript sections and keep it short.
 Readers want to get an overview of your paper as quickly as possible and do not want to read a lengthy text.

 Make sure to summarise all paper sections.
 Do not hold back important information but do not get lost in details either.
 Keep in mind a reader from your field whom you want to briefly describe your research to, and what is the good stuff that you found.
 Follow the 10 steps outlined above and you will end up with a well-crafted abstract that invites them to read your whole paper!

-Want to receive more information on how to successfully complete your PhD?
+Want to receive more information on how to successfully write and publish a journal paper?
 Sign up to our newsletter and you’ll be regularly informed about new postings and free resources.

 © 2019 tressacademic.com